Robert Dyke: Career

 He became Master of the Rolls in 1436, with a salary of 5 shillings a day, and he acted as Deputy to the Lord Chancellor of Ireland in 1447.

 By 1442 he had been appointed a member of the Privy Council of Ireland.
 He was present at a crucial Council meeting in 1442, at which very serious accusations were made against Richard Wogan, the Lord Chancellor, whereby he was deemed to have vacated office.
-Dyke served as Lord Treasurer in 1444-6, at the suggestion of Edward Somerton, the King's Serjeant, who praised his good qualities.
+Dyke served as Lord Treasurer in 1444–6, at the suggestion of Edward Somerton, the King's Serjeant, who praised him as a man of "honest life and conversation", with a long record of service to the Crown in pleading for the King in several Courts.
 In 1441 he was granted the manor of Ballymagarvey, Balrath, County Meath, for a term of seven years.
 He was a witness to the Charter of Athboy in 1446, whereby King Henry VI of England confirmed the liberties and exemptions of Dublin Corporation.

 Political Controversy

-Irish politics from the late 1410s to the 1440s was dominated by the Butler–Talbot feud, led by James Butler, 4th Earl of Ormond on the one side and John Talbot, 1st Earl of Shrewsbury and his formidable brother Richard, Archbishop of Dublin, on the other.
+Irish politics from the late 1410s to the 1440s was dominated by the Butler–Talbot feud, led by James Butler, 4th Earl of Ormond on the one side, and John Talbot, 1st Earl of Shrewsbury and his formidable brother Richard, Archbishop of Dublin, on the other.
 It was almost impossible for any Irish Crown official to avoid being drawn into the feud: all of them were forced to take sides.
-Dyke was a Butler partisan, and is said to have particularly offended Archbishop Talbot: among a long list of charges made against Talbot by the Irish Parliament in 1442 was that he had assaulted Dyke and Hugh Banent (or Bavent), Dyke's successor as Lord Treasurer.
+Dyke was a Butler partisan and is said to have particularly offended the quarrelsome Archbishop Talbot: among a long list of charges made against Talbot by the Irish Parliament in 1442 was that he had assaulted Dyke and Hugh Banent (or Bavent), Dyke's successor as Lord Treasurer.
 Since Talbot, despite his high clerical office, was notoriously hot-tempered, the charge may well be true.

 Dyke died in 1449.
 He was praised as "a man of honest life and conversation" who had served the King for many years, and filled several important Crown offices with honour.